benjaminion/upgrading-ethereum-book/src/book.md

     return state.latest_execution_payload_header != ExecutionPayloadHeader()
 ```

 A simple test for whether the given beacon state is pre- or post-Merge.
-If the `latest_execution_payload_header` in the state is a default `ExecutionPayloadHeader` then the chain is pre-Merge, otherwise it is post-Merge.
+If the `latest_execution_payload_header` in the state is the default `ExecutionPayloadHeader` then the chain is pre-Merge, otherwise it is post-Merge.
+Upgrades normally occur at a predetermined block height (or epoch number on the beacon chain), and that's the usual way to test for them.
+The block height of the Merge, however, was unknown ahead of time, so a different kind of test was required.

 Although the mainnet beacon chain is decidedly post-Merge now, this remains useful for syncing nodes from pre-Merge starting points.